Vincent Michéa

 Lives and works between Paris and Dakar

-Vincent Michéa loves music vinyl records, and particularly the visual and graphical aspect of the record sleeves that he reproduces.
-His choice of subjects, of everyday scenes, his patches of bright colors and the stylized treatment of the figures bring him close to Pop Art.
-His work depicts a nostalgic and glamourous image of Dakar, with its modernist architecture, the burgeoning of the past music scene and its flowers covering everything.
+Vincent Michéa has a passion for music and vinyl records, particularly the visual and graphic aspects of album covers, which he reproduces.
+His choice of everyday subjects, use of vivid color planes, and stylized treatment of scenes align him with the Pop Art movement.
+His work offers a nostalgic and glamorous image of Dakar, highlighting its modernist architecture, the richness of its past music scene, and the flowers that seem to cover everything.

 Collections